 Thanks to the Facebook algorithm organic reach has all but kicked the bucket.
 It’s partly a good thing because our feeds would otherwise be full of rubbish (and not as many puppy videos).
 But, it means that most people who like your Facebook page will never see your posts in their newsfeed.

 This makes Facebook page likes a vanity metric.
 Sure, it looks good and it sounds cool being able to say you’ve got 10,000 page likes, but it doesn’t mean a whole lot anymore.
 You’re better off spending your budget achieving a more meaningful goal.

 This has been part 1 of the mistakes you’re making with Facebook ads series.
-Keep an eye out for parts 2 and 3 coming soon.
+Click here to read Part 2.